pivot-access-ltd/bma-offline-docs/src/how-to-work-with-audit-event-logs-5987.md

 The `limit` parameter can be changed up to a maximum of 1000 entries.

 [note]
-Non-administrative users will only see their own audit event logs listed.
+Non-administrative users will only see their own audit events listed.
 [/note]

 <a href="#heading--how-to-filter-audit-event-records"><h2 id="heading--how-to-filter-audit-event-records">How to filter audit event records</h2></a>